 In the situation in Darfur, Sudan, three cases are being heard: The Prosecutor v.
 Ahmad Muhammad Harun ("Ahmad Harun") and Ali Muhammad Ali Abd-Al-Rahman ("Ali Kushayb"); The Prosecutor v.
 Omar Hassan Ahmad Al Bashir; and The Prosecutor v.
-Bahr Idriss Abu Garda.
+Bahar Idriss Abu Garda.

-Three warrants of arrest have been issued by the Pre-Trial Chamber I for Harun, Kushayb and Al Bashir for crimes against humanity and war crime .
+Three warrants of arrest have been issued by the Pre-Trial Chamber I for Harun, Kushayb and Al Bashir for crimes against humanity and war crime.
 The three suspects remain at large.

 A summons to appear was issued for Abu Garda who appeared voluntarily before the Chamber on 18 May 2009.
 Abu Garda is not in the custody of the ICC.
-The Confirmation hearing in his case is scheduled for 19-29 October 2009.
+The confirmation hearing in his case was held from 19 - 30 October, 2009 before Pre-Trial Chamber I, which has not yet delivered its decision on the confirmation of charges.